Dead zone (ecology): Lower St. Lawrence Estuary

 A dead zone exists in the Lower St. Lawrence River area from east the Saguenay River to east of Baie Comeau, greatest at depths over 275 m and noticed since the 1930s.
 The main concern for Canadian scientists is the impact on fish found in the area.

 Oregon

-There is a hypoxic zone covers the coasts of Oregon and Washington that reached peak size in 2006 at an area of over 1,158 square miles.
+There is a hypoxic zone covering the coasts of Oregon and Washington that reached peak size in 2006 at an area of over 1,158 square miles.
 Strong surface winds between April and September cause frequent upwelling that results in an increase of algae blooms, rendering the hypoxia a seasonal occurrence.
 The upwelling has contributed to lower temperatures within the zone.
-The dead zone has resulted in sea organisms such as crabs and fish relocating and an interference of commercial fishing.
-Organisms that cannot relocate have been found to suffocate, leaving them unable to be used by fishermen.
+The dead zone has resulted in sea organisms such as crabs and fish relocating and an interference with commercial fishing.
+Organisms that cannot relocate have been found to suffocate, leaving them useless for fishermen.
 In 2009, one scientist described "thousands and thousands" of suffocated, crabs, worms, and sea stars along the seafloor of the hypoxic zone.
 In 2021, 1.9 million dollars were put into monitoring and continuing to study the hypoxic conditions in the area that the dead zone occurs in.